FooBarShebang/com_lib/Documentation/Tests/TE003_serialization_test_report.md

 **Verification method:** T

-**Test goal:** Check the implementation of the data structure declaration correction.
+**Test goal:** Check the implementation of the data structure declaration check.

 **Expected result:** The classes (struct and arrays) with the data structure declaration confirming the rules described in the requirements can be instantiated and their class and instance methods can be called.
 If the data structure declaration is incorrected, those classes cannot be instantiated - an exception (sub-class of **TypeError**) is raised.
 The same exception is raised upon calling the class methods on such classes without instantiation.
 The improper definition examples are: